 Even so, the lawsuit delayed the official launch of the channel by eight weeks, as it was originally scheduled to premiere in mid-June.
 This delay cost the network millions of dollars in lost revenue and rebranding expenses.
 Luckily, the very public legal battle offered quite a bit of publicity for both parties.

 When Spike TV launched in 2003, its primary target demographic was males aged 18 to 34, who apparently watched less television than any other group.
-The channel dug an even deeper niche by advertising to a specific subsection of men who felt that their masculinity was being threatened by other channels' programming.
-They positioned themselves as the only channel for men, countering stations geared to women like Oxygen, Lifetime, or WE.
+The channel dug an even deeper niche by advertising to a specific subsection of viewers who felt that their masculinity was being threatened by other channels' programming.

-While Spike acknowledged that Comedy Central, The History Channel, and ESPN all produced shows that guys could enjoy, these channels were not explicitly marketed to men.
+While Spike acknowledged that Comedy Central, The History Channel, and ESPN all produced shows that its viewers could enjoy, these channels were not explicitly marketed the way Spike was.
 The year the network launched, Albie Hecht, the channel's founder, claimed that "there is no one place that guys can come for a home base."

 Spike TV set out to make quality content for men.
-Apparently, that meant MMA fights and sexy animated shows like Stripperella.
-In 2005, network executives decided to conduct a survey to see how the public perceived Spike, and they were shocked to find out that most people considered their programming to be lowbrow and violent.
+Apparently, that meant MMA fights and racy animated shows like Stripperella.
+In 2005, network executives decided to conduct a survey to see how the public perceived Spike, and they were shocked to find out that most people considered their programming to be lowbrow.

 "What we actually found out, which was really eye-opening for us, was that they didn’t perceive us the way we perceived us," Spike TV president Kevin Kay said of the survey.
 Even after Spike tried to reinvent their brand to appear more generally edgy, the channel found that their reputation was cemented in the public consciousness.
 Most focus group participants didn't watch Spike TV, and formed their perception of the network via word of mouth.